ravenscroftj/ravenscroftj.github.io/content/AI/index.md

 Larry Tesler, an AI pioneer from Xerox gives his name to [[Tesler's Theorem]], cynically defining AI as "whatever hasn’t been done yet" - a cynical take on the fact that the goal posts in AI are ever shifting.

-Unfortunately AI is often co-opted by grifters and fAI f
+AI is often used as a magical term by grifters who have either deliberately or naively misunderstood the capabilities of the technology.
+I am compiling a list of [[Examples of 'AI' Being Dumb]].